 Learn more about me

-In 2018 I learned my first programing language (C) by a pdf book "Apprenez à programmer en C" which means "Learn to program in C", I have learned how to create a Hangman game on the console, and a 2D graphic game (Sokoban clone), that was one of the most beautiful experience I ever had, I made my first program from scratch just by writing lines of code, I will never forget the gratitude and proudness I had felt.
-That experience made me feel more confident even though I had a lot to learn, and I still have a lot to learn, but I didn't realize that at that time, But I learned from that experience that there is no magic behind the programs, I don't need superpowers other than my mind, All I have to do is to learn, practice, practice, and practice to realize my dream.
+In 2018 I learned my first programing language (C), I learned how to create a Hangman game and a 2D graphic game (Sokoban clone). that was one of the most beautiful experience I ever had, I made my first program from scratch just by writing lines of code, I will never forget the gratitude and pride I felt.
+That experience taught me that there is no magic behind the programs, I don't need superpowers other than my brain, All I have to do is to learn, practice and practice to realize my dream.

-By practicing in many hobbies projects, I started realizing the importance of unit tests (the long debugging time they save, the safety they make you feel when you are updating a code after a long period...), I have also realized that not only the time and space complexity of algorithms matter, but the code's architecture matter a lot if you want to have a scalable, testable, and maintainable software.
-Since that, I have started learning about the software design best practices (SOLID principle, Design patterns, architectures like "the clean architecture"...).
-Currently, in almost all my projects I apply the SOLID principles and I implement the Adapter design pattern (my favorite) if I have at least one external dependency.
+By working on many side projects and as a freelancer, I started realizing the importance of unit tests (the long debugging time they save, the safety they make you feel when updating a code after while...), I also realized that not only the time and space complexity of algorithms matter, the architecture matter a lot if you want to have a scalable, testable, and maintainable software.
+Since that, I started learning about software design best practices (SOLID principles, Design patterns, architectures like "the clean architecture", Microservices...).
+Now, I always apply the SOLID principles, try to cover the entire code source with unit tests, and leverage the usage of Design patterns.

 By following my curriousity and my passion for discovering new things, I learned many languages, concepts, tools and frameworks.
 Some of them are listed below.